A reusable card that gives you access to your income managed money through EFTPOS facilities at approved stores and businesses.

 Remember to take your BasicsCard with you when you travel.

-You can check your BasicsCard balance in several ways.
 The fastest way is to use the Express Plus Centrelink mobile app.

 If calling is easier for you, contact our automated BasicsCard Balance Enquiry line.
 Use your BasicsCard number and phone PIN to check your balance at any time.
 Calls to this line are free from a Telstra mobile.